Medical questions & health advice by board certified doctors

-"Can too much swimming cause hearing problems?
+"Can too much swimming cause hearing problems?"

 I wear earplugs but they don't always help.
 I am a 30 year old female swimmer.
 My right ear seems clogged.

 If it has been more than seems reasonable, there are over the counter remedies that you can find from your drug store that might help.
 Be advised that cotton tipped applicators (Q tips) are not recommended, as they can damage your ear drum or force the wax up against the drum.
 If your symptoms are more than the simple water-in-the-ear sensation, then there is also a condition known as swimmer's ear (doctor's usually call it otitis externa, or acute otitis externa).
 It is caused by bacteria invading the skin of the ear canal, and this invasion is aided by the moist environment that swimmer's ears often have.
 It is very painful, and especially hurts when you touch the outer ear.
 You will need to see your primary care doctor or otolaryngologist (ear-nose-and throat surgeon) if you are having these symptoms, or if your clogged ear does not resolve by itself or has other symptoms that are concerning.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.